azamlerc/fuzzy-names/README.md

 ### Match function

-Given a source person, here's a function that will look them up in the indexes using a few different techniques, and return a result if found.
+Given a source person, here’s a function that will look them up in the indexes using a few different techniques, and return a result if found.

 The first approach is to look for an exact match in the full name index.
 This uses the simplified names, so capitalization, punctuation, diacritical marks, suffixes etc. are not an issue.
 Whether a middle name is added to the first or last name field is also not a concern in this case.

-If the source person's first or last name contain multiple words, we'll try looking up every possible combination of first and last names in the full name index.
-Note that initials are ignored.
+If the source person’s first or last name contain multiple words, we’ll try looking up every possible combination of first and last names in the full name index.
+Note that initials are ignored, so `Alice B.` and `Evan B.` will not be considered a match.

-Finally, we'll try matching using nicknames.
-We'll look for all people with the same last name, check if there are nicknames of the person's frst name, and look for all people with any of those as first names.
-Then we'll just take the intersection of those two lists and those are the results.
+Finally, we’ll try matching using nicknames.
+We’ll look for all people with the same last name, check if there are nicknames of the person’s frst name, and look for all people with any of those as first names.
+Then we’ll just take the intersection of those two lists to get the results.

 ```
 func matchPerson(source: Person) -> Person? {